-With the rejection of the port package, and the continuing uncertainty as to its future, some feel that European ports are currently left with a significant void as to what the institutional and operating environment of their sector will be in the future.
+With the rejection of the port package, some feel that European ports are currently left with a significant void as to what the institutional and operating environment of their sector will be in the future.
 This author's opinion is that as things stand, maritime security seems to be the locomotive pulling the overall European maritime transport policy train, and that includes ports.
-This 'locomotive' is designed and driven by good old Uncle Sam.
-Security aside, things like intermodal efficiency, shifting cargo from land to sea, and opening port services to competition, seem to fall behind.
-Thus, and for all the noble intentions as regards short sea shipping. ports and intermodality described in high-profile EU transport policy declarations and documents, much confusion and uncertainty exists as to how, when or if these intentions will ever be reached.
-The lack of cohesion among distinct individual policy areas, the rejection of the port package and the shift of focus to security matters after September 11, surely contribute to such state of affairs.
+This locomotive is designed and driven by the United States.
+Security aside, things like intermodal efficiency, shifting cargo from land to sea and opening port services to competition, seem to fall behind.
+Thus, owing to this, and for all the noble intentions as regards short sea shipping, ports and intermodality described in high-profile EU transport policy declarations and documents, much confusion and uncertainty exists as to how, when or if these intentions will ever be reached.
+The lack of cohesion among distinct individual policy areas, the rejection of the port package and the shift of focus to security matters after 11 September, surely contribute to such a state of affairs.

-Our opinion is that setbacks such as the rejection of the port package can produce lessons that will be useful for the future.
+Speaking of the US, in the words of Pogo, an American cartoon character, 'we are constantly being confronted by insurmountable opportunities'.
+Maybe this can be the case with the EU ports policy.
+In fact, setbacks such as the rejection of the port package can produce lessons that will be useful for the future.
 But this will require politicians and legislators to thoroughly reassess their current 'patchwork' modus operandi.
 In our opinion, policies in this area should be proactive, that is, developed by carefully assessing all of their implications before their adoption, and by listening to the industry stakeholders more than is done today.
 This did not happen with the port package, and this contributed to its downfall.
-A continuation of the present 'top-down' and 'put-the-cart-before-thehorse' policy attitude will likely lead to further over-regulation; inconsistent regulation; and ineffective regulation.
-If over-regulated ports are affected adversely by a maze of additional shipping requirements, short sea effectiveness is bound to be affected, and that will help road transport increase its share in intra-community transport even further.
+A continuation of the present 'top-down' and 'putthe-cart-before-the-horse' policy attitude will likely lead to further overregulation, inconsistent regulation, and ineffective regulation.
+If over-regulated ports are affected adversely by a maze of additional requirements, short sea shipping effectiveness is bound to be affected, and this will help road transport increase its share in intra-community transport even further.
 This will eventually lead to significant and costly correction measures and maybe even to some irreversible problems.